YosefLab/Compass/docs_source/source/user-guide.rst

 .. code:: bash

-   compass --data expression.mtx genes.tsv --num-processes 10
+   compass --data expression.mtx genes.tsv sample_names.tsv --num-processes 10

 Once Compass has finished running, it will output a matrix ``reactions.tsv`` with reaction penalties where higher scores correspond to a reaction being less likely.